Seattle Public Schools

 Safety First!
 Only approved volunteers can serve in SPS schools.

 SPS serves 50,000 children and youth.
-We are committed to carefully screening volunteer candidates to ensure student safety as required by law, SPS policies, and the Washington Schools Risk Management Pool (our insurance provider).
+We are committed to screening volunteer candidates to ensure student safety as required by law, SPS policies, and the Washington Schools Risk Management Pool (our insurance provider).

 Learn about our volunteer application process below.